UllaRisager/Learn-with-Locals/_drafts/teach-your-mates-how-to-code.md

 First of all I created a list for both of them about the subject/tools/techniques that I thought were relevant.
 Like a TO-DO list: if you learn this and this and that, you'll know enough to start developing yourself - in my opinion.

-Then I tried to look up as many materials online, as I could.
-Luckily, coding are based on popular technologies that are really well covered, so very easy to find information and learning material to put together my own foundation.
+Then I tried to look up as many materials online, as I could.&nbsp; Luckily, coding are based on popular technologies that are really well covered, so very easy to find information and learning material to put together my own foundation.

 How did you go about teaching?